neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The Nazis saw them as polluters of the blood and the blood was part of the Nazi philosophy that also goes into the late 19th century, mid 20th century ideas of things like social Darwinism and eugenics.

-In his history of the Second World War, in the first edition of the series of books, The Gathering Storm, Winston Churchill tried his hand at describing the philosophy of the Nazis as outlined in Mein Kampf and Churchill wrote, quote, "The main thesis of Mein Kampf is simple.
+In his history of the Second World War, in the first edition of the series of books, The Gathering Storm, Winston Churchill tried his hand at describing the philosophy of the Nazis as outlined in Mein Kampf and Churchill wrote,
+> "The main thesis of Mein Kampf is simple.
+>

-Man is a fighting animal.
+> Man is a fighting animal.
+>

-Therefore the nation, being a community of fighters, is a fighting unit.
+> Therefore the nation, being a community of fighters, is a fighting unit.
+>

-Any living organism which ceases to fight for its existence is doomed to extinction.
+> Any living organism which ceases to fight for its existence is doomed to extinction.
+>

-A country or race which ceases to fight is equally doomed.
+> A country or race which ceases to fight is equally doomed.
+>

-The fighting capacity of a race," Churchill writes about Mein Kampf, "depends upon its purity, hence the need for ridding it of foreign defilements.
+> The fighting capacity of a race, depends upon its purity, hence the need for ridding it of foreign defilements.
+>

-The Jewish race, owing to its universality, is of necessity pacifist and internationalist.
+> The Jewish race, owing to its universality, is of necessity pacifist and internationalist.
+>

-Pacifism is the deadliest sin, for it means the surrender of the race in the fight for existence.
+> Pacifism is the deadliest sin, for it means the surrender of the race in the fight for existence.
+>

-The first duty of every country is therefore to nationalize the masses.
+> The first duty of every country is therefore to nationalize the masses.
+>

-Intelligence, in the case of individuals, is not of first importance.
+> Intelligence, in the case of individuals, is not of first importance.
+>

-Will and determination are the prime qualities.
+> Will and determination are the prime qualities.
+>

-The individual who is born to command is more valuable than countless thousands of subordinate natures.
+> The individual who is born to command is more valuable than countless thousands of subordinate natures.
+>

-Only brute force can ensure the survival of the race, hence the necessity for military forms.
+> Only brute force can ensure the survival of the race, hence the necessity for military forms.
+>

-The race must fight.
+> The race must fight.
+>

-A race that rests must rust and perish," end quote.
+> A race that rests must rust and perish,"

 He then points out that the aristocratic principle, meaning the rule of a single individual like a king, is fundamentally sound and intellectualism is undesirable.